simoneSantoni/data-viz-smm635/README.md

   session
 - The live session has two components:
   - In the first one, I recap the key notions, analytical frameworks, and tools presented in the video-recording.
-Here, students will have the opportunity to raise their clarification questions
+Here, students have the opportunity to raise their clarification questions
   - The second component — that I call 'lab' — is applied in nature.
-Students will make their hands 'dirty' with data, code, and some tracebacks to debug ;-)
+Students make their hands 'dirty' with data, code, and some tracebacks to debug ;-)

 | Week  | Topic                                                                                             |
 | :---: | :------------------------------------------------------------------------------------------------ |